 Scotch is like Wine in that the location of where it's produced makes a big difference to how it tastes, looks and smells even though it's produced in the same country.
-Scotland isn't the biggest country, but the differences in location to how the can Whisky taste is phenomenal.
+Scotland isn't the biggest country, but the differences in location to Whisky taste are phenomenal.

-Coastal distilleries will produce whisky that tastes nothing like an inland whisky and a single malt from one of the islands distilleries will be different from one from the heavily condensed area of Speyside.
-Even within regions a whisky can have completely different notes and aromas.
+Coastal distilleries will produce a whisky that tastes nothing like an inland whisky.
+A single malt from one of the island's distilleries will differ from the heavily condensed area of Speyside.
+Even within regions, a whisky can have completely different notes and aromas.

-Scottish whisky is world renowned so it's important to distinguish the difference, every region has a whisky powerhouse that can be found in most bars around the World.
-Below we've listed details about each Scottish Whisky region covering some famous names, notably aromas and flavours and how to differentiate from region to region.
+Scottish whisky is world-renowned, so it's important to distinguish the difference; every region has a whisky powerhouse found in most bars around the World.
+Below we've listed details about each Scottish Whisky region, covering some famous names, notably aromas and flavours and how to differentiate from region to region.

-The Highlands is Scotland's largest whisky producing area, covering anywhere from the north of Glasgow (the Clyde estuary to the River Tay) all the way to Thurso in the north, not to mention the east and west regions excluding Speyside.
-Due to the large area, whisky in the Highlands is very diverse and offers a vast amount of different flavours so it's hard to put a certain style on Whisky from this region.
+The Highlands is Scotland's largest whisky-producing area, covering anywhere from the north of Glasgow (the Clyde estuary to the River Tay) to Thurso in the north, not to mention the east and west regions excluding Speyside.
+Due to the large area, whisky in the Highlands is diverse and offers vastly different flavours, so it's hard to put a specific style on Whisky from this region.
 It's easier to split the Highlands into four subregions, north, east, south and west.
 Each of these subregions has its own style.

-In the North you’ll find full bodied single malts, sweet & rich in character, Glenmorangie & Dalmore being two of the more recognisable whiskies.
-Lighter, fruity whiskies are more commonly found in the east, such as Glendronach and similar drams are found in the South, these would commonly have a touch less body, such as Aberfeldy.
-The Western Highlands offers full body with a peaty punch, the coast has a great influence on those whiskies, Oban being one of the bigger names.
+In the north, you’ll find full-bodied single malts, sweet & rich in character, Glenmorangie & Dalmore being two of the more recognisable whiskies.
+Lighter, fruity whiskies are more commonly found in the east, such as Glendronach.
+Similar drams are located in the South, these would typically have a touch less body, such as Aberfeldy.
+The Western Highlands offers the full body with a peaty punch, and the coast has a significant influence on those whiskies; Oban is one of the more prominent names.